HETEROCYCLES

 The use of natural products for the treatment of human diseases has been documented very early in human history e.g. in the “Ebers Papyrus”, dating back to 1500 B.C.1-6 Many widely used drugs have been initially isolated from plants (Figure 1).

 The capacity of chemists to isolate, to identify and to modify drug molecules has been a major driving force for the advancement of chemistry.
 Until the early sixties of last century, natural products chemistry was undoubtedly one of the central activities of academic and industrial laboratories (Figure 2).
 Natural products chemistry combined all the activities ranging from the isolation to the synthesis and testing of natural products.
 Often the problem posed during natural products chemistry was the motivation to develop new and more efficient methods and techniques.
 Natural products chemistry was undoubtedly a central activity and a field driving the progress of chemistry as a whole.
 The strong link between synthesis and natural products chemistry was loosened once physical and spectroscopic methods allowed identifying the structures of small quantities of products isolated from natural sources.
-The structure determination of Vitamin B
+The structure determination of Vitamin B12 by Dorothy Crowfoot Hodgkin based on X-ray crystallography was an impressive example of the power of physical methods to determine complicated structures.7-10

 In this process spectroscopic methods gained in importance.
 Natural products chemistry on the other side lost to a large extend its unique position uniting under one single subject heading, isolation, separation techniques, characterization, identification, studies of reactivities and synthesis.
 The different subfields became independent and for several decades the importance attributed to natural products and their use was diminished or underestimated.
 Another factor which influenced the status of natural products chemistry in the canon of chemistry was the development of methods adapted to studies of very important classes of biopolymers like proteins and DNA.
-Starting from the seminal publication of Watson and Crick
+Starting from the seminal publication of Watson and Crick11 huge efforts were dedicated to deciphering the secrets of DNA, the essential molecule for the storage of information in living organisms.

 In parallel to the studies of nucleic acids, efforts were devoted to the analysis of peptides,12 proteins and enzymes and to the determination of their sequence first and then their three-dimensional structure.13 The development of solid state synthesis by Bruce Merrifield14 opened the opportunity to make peptides on demand using automated synthesizer.
 During a long period the ground work had to be done by many natural products chemists, who had specialized in peptide chemistry.15 The synthetic transformations, the protecting groups and the analytics had to be optimized before the automated solid state synthesis could become a routine technique.
 During this period natural products chemistry obviously spread over much wider territory but it lost at the same time its central position.
 Especially the interest in small natural products diminished or it was overshadowed by the many other activities, which were the focus of important research projects in the field between chemistry, biology and medicine.

 Recent years have seen a revival of natural products chemistry in its classical sense.
 Several factors have contributed to the recovery of the interest in small to medium sized natural products.
 The challenge of finding new effective drugs has become enormous and the financial risks have put a huge pressure on the pharmaceutical industry.
 Despite the use of new and efficient scientific, organisational and management methods the number of drugs approved has fallen steadily.
 The hopes that the increased knowledge (especially from the completion of the human genome project), coupled with more efficient methodologies (synthesis of libraries, parallel synthesis and better separation techniques) would create again higher numbers of drugs have not been fulfilled.
-Astonishingly in these difficult times natural products have kept their position and many new drugs coming on the market are either natural products or compounds derived from natural products
+Astonishingly in these difficult times natural products have kept their position and many new drugs coming on the market are either natural products or compounds derived from natural products16-23 (Figure 3).

 This is all the more astonishing as searching for drugs from natural sources is the oldest approach to drug discovery.
 Therefore much hope and huge investments went into new methods, believing that modern science would make the tedious process of finding drug candidates more efficient and faster.
 Despite enormous efforts natural products still seem to be one of the best bets, if one wants to find a drug.
 It is not obvious why nature provides humans with drug molecules.
 Scientists analyse the natural role of small molecules with the hope to find out why this exquisite class of compounds called natural products have been such an extraordinary source of scientific knowledge and economic wealth.24-30 Interesting and important questions are raised about the functions of the collection of these natural products in their natural environment.
 Many of these questions cannot be answered yet.

 A parallel development tries to make use of the biosynthetic machinery, especially in the field of the polyketide biosynthesis, in order to get modified active compounds and/or to find compounds, which are usually synthesized in too tiny amounts to be isolated.
-Based on the analysis of the genetic information, combined with the knowledge of the function of the individual modules in the biosynthetic machinery modified “natural products” have been obtained.
+Based on the analysis of the genetic information, combined with the knowledge of the function of the individual modules in the biosynthetic machinery modified “natural products” have been obtained.31-33

 Finding and isolating even delicate natural products has become more efficient and much easier.
 Thanks to the much milder and faster separation methods available, many natural products, which did not survive the classical, tedious isolation process, can now be found and identified.
 It is clear, that natural products have gained again the interest of the science community and the pharmaceutical industry.
 There is still a lot of excitement in all activities related with natural products, as long as small molecules with unusual structures are capable to act and influence important biological processes with unsurpassed selectivity and efficiency.